 Wondering if your pet has an ear infection?
 Know the signs, symptoms and natural treatments

 It's so easy to fall in love with the floppy, perky ears of a pup or marvel at the sharp ones belonging to a cat.
 Beyond the cuteness and intrigue, just like humans, your pet’s ears are essential to their ability to socialize, interact and protect themselves.
-Without good ear health, your fur friend's spunk for life and balance would be greatly affected.
+Without good ear health, your fur friend's energy and balance would be greatly affected.

 However, at some point in your pet's life, you may recognize that a pesky infection may appear almost suddenly.
 As a pet parent, you're now tasked with the responsibility of restoring their ears to perfect health.

 Believe it or not, roughly 20% of dogs have some form of ear disease.
 This number rises in more humid environments where bacteria tend to thrive.
 Where your feline friend is concerned, ear infections are a lot less common with only about 1 in every 15 cats seen by a vet comes in because of an ear issue.